 - Messi scores winner as Argentina beats Uruguay in World Cup qualifying

-Obeidi become called earlier than parliament this month to reply to questions on weapons contracts.
-All through that session, he leveled accusations against several other politicians, drawing public praise for crusading in opposition to corruption.
+Obeidi was called earlier than parliament this month to reply to questions on weapons contracts.
+Throughout that session, he leveled accusations against several other politicians, drawing public praise for crusading in opposition to corruption.
 On Thursday, Obeidi claimed that he turned into voted out due to the allegations he made.
 He denies corruption.
-“The voice of the corrupt humans was louder than my voice,” Obeidi said in an announcement.
+“The voice of the corrupt humans was louder than mine,” Obeidi said in an announcement.

-It’s miles the primary time Iraq’s parliament has withdrawn self-belief from a minister for the reason that a cutting-edge political system becomes created after the U.S.-led 2003 invasion.
+It’s miles the primary time Iraq’s parliament has withdrawn self-belief from a minister because a cutting-edge political system was created after the U.S.-led 2003 invasion.

-Bashar al-Kiki, head of the provincial council of Nineveh, of which Mosul is the capital, stated he did now not anticipate the ouster to have an enormous effect at the offensive there.
-But, he said, the vote of no self-belief should be behind schedule until later on.
+Bashar al-Kiki, head of the provincial council of Nineveh, of which Mosul is the capital, stated he did now not anticipate the ouster to have an enormous effect on the offensive there.
+But, he said, the vote of no self-belief should be behind schedule until later.
 Obeidi, who is from Mosul, had the self-assurance of the human beings, Kiki stated.
-“He is a son of the metropolis,” he stated.
+“He is a son of the metropolis,” he said.
 “It’s higher to have him than now not.”
 Abadi has pledged to recapture Mosul before the cease of the year.
-The offensive could displace more than a million human beings, according to the United International locations.
+According to the United International locations, the offensive could displace more than a million human beings.
 Mustafa Salim contributed to this repo.